jacob1992/StrategyIA/README.md

 The D key toggles the debug mode.
 When the debug mode is off, you can't move the robots or the ball.

+The S key toggles showing each robot's ID numbers.

+The C key toggles showing each robot's debug circle.

 Left click moves the ball.